tock/book/src/course/thread-net/overview.md

 By decoupling the *sensor* and *communication* applications, the Tock kernel ensures that the mote can remain responsive even in the case of failures in either application.
-In this tutorial we demonstratate this by injecting bug into the communication application and deliberately faulting it with a malicious packet.
+In this tutorial we demonstratate this by injecting a bug into the communication application and deliberately faulting it with a malicious packet.